Best Coffee Grinders 2026: 15 Compared (9 Sources)

 Breville Smart Grinder Pro~$20038mm stainless steel conical60 settings18 oz hopperBest value for espressoCheck price

-Fellow Ode Gen 2~$30064mm flat SSP burrs31 settingsSingle-doseBest for pour-overCheck price
+Fellow Ode Gen 2~$40064mm flat SSP burrs31 settingsSingle-doseBest for pour-overCheck price

-Eureka Mignon Specialita~$65055mm flat hardened steelStepless micrometric10.5 oz (300g)Best premium espressoCheck price
+Eureka Mignon Specialita~$54955mm flat hardened steelStepless micrometric10.5 oz (300g)Best premium espressoCheck price

-Niche Zero~$66963mm Mazzer Kony conicalInfinite stepless (50 marks)50g single-doseBest single-doseCheck price
+Niche Zero~$62963mm Mazzer Kony conicalInfinite stepless (50 marks)50g single-doseBest single-doseCheck price

 KitchenAid KCG8433~$140Stainless steel burr70 settings10 oz hopperMost user-friendlyCheck price

-Cuisinart DBM-8P1~$50Flat burrs18 settings8 oz hopperBest budgetCheck price
+Cuisinart DBM-8P1~$54Flat burrs18 settings8 oz hopperBest budgetCheck price

 Best for Each Use Case

 Wirecutter's top pick for 2026, the OXO Brew Conical Burr Grinder earns the top spot by combining consistent grind quality with exceptional ease of use.
 Its 15 settings with fine micro-adjustments cover everything from French press to fine drip, while the one-touch start button remembers your last setting.
 The high-torque DC motor prevents overheating that degrades coffee flavor, and the static-reducing hopper design minimizes mess.
-At roughly $100, it delivers the best balance of performance, simplicity, and value.
+At roughly $99 (down from its $110 list), it delivers the best balance of performance, simplicity, and value, though the deeper discount seen earlier in 2026 has since faded.
 Reddit aggregation shows 65 mentions, confirming broad community support. [src1, src3, src7]

-At under $50, the Cuisinart DBM-8P1 Supreme Grind offers 18 grind settings, an 8-ounce bean hopper, and the capacity to grind enough for 18 cups in one go.
+At around $54, the Cuisinart DBM-8P1 Supreme Grind offers 18 grind settings, an 8-ounce bean hopper, and the capacity to grind enough for 18 cups in one go.
 CoffeeXplore notes it provides "a uniform grind and large capacity at a budget-friendly price point."
-It is a genuine flat-burr grinder — not a blade or disc design — which sets it apart from other sub-$50 options.
+It is a genuine flat-burr grinder — not a blade or disc design — which sets it apart from other sub-$60 options.
 The automatic shutoff and removable grind chamber simplify daily use.
 Ideal for drip and French press at a fraction of premium burr grinder prices. [src3, src8]

 Best for Espresso Beginners: Baratza Encore ESP (~$200) — Check price